pni-lab/PUMI/data_in/readme.md

 # Directory for PUMI test dataset for development purposes

-PUMI is shipped with two datasets:
+PUMI is shipped with three datasets:

 ### pumi-minitest
 A lightweight test dataset (9M) with down-sampled data of one example subject.
 This dataset is part of the repository and serves for unit testing.

+### std
+Downsampled standard space images for unit testing.
+Part of this repository.

 ### pumi_test_data
 This is a larger test dataset, for more elaborated testing during development.